The Sandman (TV series): Audience viewership

 The Sandman ranked at number one globally on Netflix's Top 10 titles three days after its release with 69.5 million hours viewed.
 In its first full week of streaming, The Sandman remained the most-watched show on Netflix's weekly Top 10 list of the most-watched TV shows, with 127.5 million hours viewed between August 8–14.
-The Sandman remained the most-watched English-language TV show on Netflix for the third time in a row between August 15–21.
+The Sandman remained the most-watched English-language TV show on Netflix for the third time in a row between August 15 and 21.
 The show had been watched over 393.14 million hours in total by September 18.
 The show was the eighth most-watched English language show on Netflix of 2022 spending 7 weeks in the global top 10s.

 The second season debuted to lower viewership with 28.2 million hours viewed during the first week of its release.
 Unlike the first season, the second season failed to reach the top of the charts.
 When asked about viewers boycotting the new season due to sexual assault allegations made against Neil Gaiman, showrunner Allan Heinberg stated “Any impediment to it getting a wider viewership, or having the experience of watching it be skewed by allegations that are merely allegations — that is sad and unfortunate, but also beyond my control.”